 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of local, state and federal laws and regulations relevant to program areas.
+- Knowledge of local, state, and federal laws and regulations relevant to program areas.

-- Knowledge of the techniques and methods of planning, organizing and writing various types of materials.
+- Knowledge of the techniques and methods of planning, organizing, and writing various types of materials

 - Skill in editing and proofreading.

-- Skill in providing accuracy and in-depth detail.
+- Skill in detail work and accuracy.

 - Skill utilizing advance style guides such as AP Style Guide.